-Note: This post is exceptionally small for obvious reasons.
+Note: This post is exceptionally small because I’m on a time rush

 The jump from elementary school to middle school was small.
 I just had to figure out which proctors were assholes and where my classes were.

-I knew high school was big, but the more I looked around, the bigger it got.
+I knew high school was big, but holy shit is it big.

 You can fit more than half of my middle school into the football field.